Team-Eight/sthlm-commuter/docs/Notifications.md

 # Notifications
 * Documentation about how Notifications work
-* There is "Experimental" notifcations about devations already implemented in the application
+* There is an "Experimental" notifcation system concerning deviations already implemented in the application

+##